 Q: Is re-opening a home school required annually?

 No. If you are continuing to operate a currently registered home school from year to year, do not send a Notice of Intent again -- even if you are adding another child.

 In its files, DNPE automatically retains your school from year to year as a currently active one -- provided you have not terminated the school and you have notified the division immediately about any changes in the school's address.

 Q: Must I register my home school in North Carolina even though my primary residency is in another state?

 Yes, provided the student is of North Carolina compulsory attendance age (at least age 7 but not yet age 16) and provided the student will be staying within the State of North Carolina's geographical borders for more than 30 consecutive days during the traditional nine month school year.

 Claiming a primary residency out-of-state does not exempt the parent of such a student from North Carolina's compulsory attendance law.

-- Q: Is home school registration required for 5/6 year olds?
+Q: Is home school registration required for 5/6 year old children?

-At any time, you may simply go by the child's current conventional school; complete/sign the necessary paperwork there to withdraw your child; take him/her home; and, begin home schooling the child without dealing with this or any other government office for the remainder of this school year.
+No. However, if you have registered your child in public school already and you wish to start home schooling, you must go by the child's current conventional school; complete/sign the necessary paperwork there to officially withdraw your child; take him/her home; and, begin home schooling the child without dealing with this or any other government office for the remainder of this school year.